 Platelet Rich Plasma, or PRP, is a mix of concentrated platelets and serum given as an injection to stimulate healing and healthy tissue regeneration.
 PRP is an excellent treatment option for orthopedic injuries and conditions which have traditionally required surgery.

 In the body's tissue, platelets encourage healing and tissue repair by calling the body's reparative mesenchymal stem cells to the site of injury.
 By injecting injured or damaged sites with a concentrated mix of blood platelets harvested from the patient's own body, tissue is stimulated to regenerate more effectively.
-The treatment can be used alone in moderate cases or, in more severe cases, in conjunction with mesenchymal stem cell injections to supplement the body's existing supply.

 What is PRP?